davidjnelson/single-page-app-boilerplate/README.md

 * add your jasmine integration test specs to `src/test/integration-test-specs`
 * add your app code to `src/main/webapp/js`.`{  }`Router.js is your application entry point.
 If you want to use more than one router you can create more instances of Router in main.js.
 * add your google analytics account number to `src/main/webapp/js/Constants.js`
-* `mvn install -P optimize` to minify and concatenate css
+* `mvn install -P optimize` to minify and concatenate css.
+Your deployable site will be output to `target/minified-output`.
+To use the optimized version, load index.html.
+To use the debug version, load index_unminified.html.

 Future Project Goals
 --------------------